morgan-se/svelte-blog/src/posts/understanding-spring.md

 }
 ```

-Importantly above we get all the classes with `ClassFinder.find()` and then check if they have any of the relevant annotations with `c.isAnnotationPresent()`.
+Importantly above we get all the classes in our app with `ClassFinder.find()` and then check if they have any of the relevant annotations with `c.isAnnotationPresent()`.
 The `ClassFinder` class is copied below as well.

 ```java
 public class ClassFinder {